 The foams used are certified to the CertiPUR-US standard, which verifies that a material has low VOC off-gassing as well as a lack of chemicals and other substances regulated by the CPSC.
 This is a very common certification that's become the standard for mainstream brands.

-The top hyper-elastic/honeycomb layer is made of food-grade gel, so while not a natural products, it’s rated to be as safe as, for example, plastic cutlery or food-storage bags (more info on safety certifications on the Purple site).
+The top hyper-elastic/honeycomb layer is made of food-grade gel, so while not a natural products, it’s rated to be as safe as, for example, plastic cutlery or food-storage bags.

 We always give mattresses a “sniff test” and noticed nothing unusual other than a slight ‘new mattress’ smell.